 The Government of Somalia and the International Development Law Organization (IDLO) jointly commissioned the drafting of a modern criminal code for Somalia that embodies fundamental Islamic principles.
 The proposed code developed by the Criminal Law Research Group in cooperation with the major Somali players of the criminal justice process is a modern and comprehensive penal code incorporating numerous cutting-edge innovations in drafting forms, code structure, and criminal law doctrine.
 It is also the first and only such code incorporating the major tenets and principles of Islamic law as currently practiced in Somalia.
 This two-volume report to the Somali Working Group includes a proposed draft text, draft commentary, summary grading table, milestone grading table, as well as conversion tables from the current law sections to the draft code sections and vice versa.

 Robinson, Paul H. and Research Group, Criminal Law, "Draft Report of the Somali Criminal Law Recodification Initiative" (2017).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 1739.

 African Languages and Societies Commons, Comparative and Foreign Law Commons, Criminal Law Commons, Criminal Procedure Commons, Islamic Studies Commons, Law and Society Commons, Law Enforcement and Corrections Commons, Public Law and Legal Theory Commons, Religion Law Commons